swcarpentry/python-novice-inflammation/episodes/05-loop.md

 > ## What's in a name?
 >
 >
-> In the example above, the loop variable was given the name `char` as a mnemonic;
+> In the example above, the loop variable was given the name `num` as a mnemonic;
-> it is short for 'character'.
-We can choose any name we want for variables.
+> it is short for 'number'.
+> We can choose any name we want for variables.
+We might just as easily have chosen the name
-> We can even call our loop variable `banana`, as long as we use this name consistently:
+> `banana` for the loop variable, as long as we use the same name when we invoke the variable inside
+> the loop:
 >
 > ~~~
-> word = 'oxygen'
+> odds = [1, 3, 5, 7, 9, 11]
-> for banana in word:
+> for banana in odds:
 >     print(banana)
 > ~~~
 > {: .language-python}
 >
 > ~~~
-> o
+> 1
-> x
+> 3
-> y
+> 5
-> g
+> 7
-> e
+> 9
-> n
+> 11
 > ~~~
 > {: .output}
 >